KHChase/GalaxyDatabase/README.md

 2. Search by column: User prompted to enter the column name they'd like to search for
 3. Search for a galaxy-specific value: User prompted for galaxy name and column title
 4. Search for multiple values: User will be prompted to search by range, search by match, or exit search
-     a. **Search by range: prompts user for the column to search, and an upper and lower bound**
+\n
-     b. **Search by match: Prompts user for the column to search, and the target value**
+**Search by range: prompts user for the column to search, and an upper and lower bound** **Search by match: Prompts user for the column to search, and the target value**